yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

      - Then, I found that hunspell_stem function can sometimes return none or more than one results.
 Thus, to solve this problem, I created a function to either keep the original term or return the last stem word.
      - Lastly, I found that stemCompletion function sometimes is not able to complete words using a dictionary.
 Thus, to ensure that it will keep the stem word instead of returning NA in such case, I wrote For loop and If function.
    - Bag of Words
-     - I creted a term-document matrix, which rows are the terms and columns are the documents.
+     - I creted a term-document matrix where rows are the terms and columns are the documents.
 ## Text Mining Analysis
    - Bar cahrt of top 20 frequent terms
    - Correlation of frequent terms plot